vista-art/fragmentcolor/README.md

 # FragmentColor

-FragmentColor is a Creative Coding library written in Rust that provides a simple shader programming API for:
+FragmentColor is a cross-platform GPU programming library written in Rust that provides a simple shader programming API for:

 - Javascript